 4. I’m still upset, I’m still hurt, and you just have to understand that.

 It’s okay if you’re still hurt.
-I know as women it might take longer than our husbands to truly get over it.
 When I’m still upset inside, I try my best to treat Joe as if he didn’t do anything wrong.
 In fact, I try to go out of my way to treat to him extra well so that he knows he’s been forgiven.
 I want him to know he doesn’t owe me.

 But I don’t just do this for his sake or because I’m some super -wife.
 I do it for myself otherwise un-forgiveness will get a foothold in my heart.
 Feelings follow behavior.
 So as I start to treat him more lovingly, I start to feel less upset and more loving towards him as well.
 It’s living out the forgiveness.